Email FacebookTwitterMenu burgerClose thin

 Tips on Managing Your Finances

 • Having a financial advisor in your corner to help you manage your finances can be a great idea.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re managing your money on your own, it pays to be prepared.
-SmartAsset has you covered with a number of free online resources that can help you figure things out and get a better hold on your finances.
-Check out our investment calculator and get started today.
+SmartAsset has you covered with many free online resources that can help you figure things out and get a better hold on your finances.
+Check out SmartAsset’s free investment calculator and get started today.

 Photo credit: ©iStock.com/Chinnapong, ©iStock.com/damircudic, ©iStock.com/aurielaki